 5. Task management is a huge ordeal

-Sometimes a work order may need more work to complete than what was initially planned.
+Sometimes a work order tracking may need more work to complete than what was initially planned.
 This happens a lot in a service business scenario.

 Yes, anyone can create and edit checklists easily in online documents, but making sure every step of the checklist is followed and enforcing accountability is virtually impossible—regardless of if, you are using paper forms or online files.